 Each week the bands would play live to an audience of about a hundred people, and

 in a nod to New Faces a new, un-

-The show's roster of acts looked remarkably like the first series of So It Goes from 1976 with an unlikely mix of relatively straight, traditional rock with a few newer, punk acts thrown in.
+The show's roster of acts looked remarkably like the first series of So It Goes from 1976 with an unlikely mix of relatively straight, traditional rock with a few newer, punk and reggae acts thrown in.

 As the series was coming to an end Mickie Most told the Daily Mirror that he had only intended to work on one series of the show, "I decided at the start to do only one series.
 It's had its good moments and its draggy ones.
 If they want any help on a new series I'll give it, in a small way", leaving ATV with the task of moving the show on without him.
 It was also unlikely that Cook would want to do a second run, so it was brought to a halt.
 Chris Hill announced the closure of the club by the Independent Bingo Authority (IBA) on the final show due to protests by the police and local council.